To build the right website for your business, you must know the various types of websites and the elements that set each one apart.

 If you’re selling a wide variety of products, your ecommerce website must be fast and robust enough to accommodate multiple pages.
 Ideally, each product should have a landing page with descriptions, stunning images, and videos.

-These elements are crucial because people are inherently more skeptical when using ecommerce websites than shopping in physical stores.
+These elements are crucial because people are inherently more skeptical when using ecommerce websites than when shopping in physical stores.

-An ecommerce website should have the following critical elements to gain the customers’ trust.
+Ecommerce sites should have the following critical elements to gain the customers’ trust.

 - Secure payment systems